 If we further distill this to focus on the heart of effective dashboard design:

-Most Important infomation, displayed on a single screen in the simpliest way possible.
+Most Important information, displayed on a single screen in the simplest way possible.

 When not to build a dashboard